Home

 Treating someone disrespectfully leads to an escalating series of destructive responses in all their various forms.

 Unfortunately, the approach taken by many of our Governments is to speak ill of leaders of other countries.
-Consider the criticisms and 'demonisations' that occur between USA and Iran, UK and Zimbabwe, the frequent demonising of China recently (August 2008).
+Consider the criticisms and 'demonisations' that occur between USA and Iran, UK and Zimbabwe, the frequent demonising of China as I write this.
+(August 2008).

 This is the kind of action I'm referring to with this Principle.
 It is difficult to see how such words can ever be constructive in seeking resolution of the differences between representatives of our countries.
 They are based on the competition approach to conflict which never resolves any situation.
 It only escalates it.
 There is an assumption of moral 'rightness' when this is always subjective.